-Whitman Drama is an award-winning high school drama program serving Walt Whitman High School in Bethesda, Md.
-The company produces at least three shows each year: a fall musical featuring accompaniment by a student orchestra; a winter play; and a student-directed talent show.
+Founded in 1962, Whitman Drama is an award-winning high school drama program serving Walt Whitman High School in Bethesda, Maryland.
+The company produces at least three shows each year: a musical featuring accompaniment by a student orchestra; a play; and a student-directed talent show.

 Additionally, the program hosts workshops and student-managed theater projects.

 The Daryl Shaw Auditorium, home of the Whitman Drama program, holds 1,200 seated audience members.

 We are structured like a conservatory program, with its primary focus on the process of artistic development rather than the end-product.
 Students are responsible for all aspects of show production and handle multiple theater components—everything from on-stage performance to stage design to technical and production management.